 The DSS has an advisor specifically to support students who are Deaf/Hard of Hearing.
 Darrelle Keegan is the staff member assigned to support Deaf/Hard of Hearing students and is available to meet current and prospective students to address any concerns or answer any queries the students may have.
-As an advisor Darrelle’s role is to meet and register the Deaf/Hard of Hearing student with the Disability Support Service.
-Once a student is registered a needs assessment is carried out and this will determine the academic supports the student will need in 3rd Level.
-The objective of programme is to provide appropriate supports that will empower students who are Deaf/Hard of Hearing and enable them to achieve their academic potential while in UCC.
+As an advisor, Darrelle’s role is to meet and register the Deaf/Hard of Hearing student with the Disability Support Service.
+Once a student is registered a needs assessment is carried out and this will determine the academic support the student will need in 3rd Level.
+The objective of the programme is to provide appropriate supports that will empower students who are Deaf/Hard of Hearing and enable them to achieve their academic potential while in UCC.

 For more information please contact Darrelle on:

 Phone: +353 (0)21 4902985